Firefighter Operation – Toronto – 2021

 - Legally entitled to work in Canada

-- Must possess valid Ontario Driver’s Licence with DZ or equivalent
+- Must possess valid Ontario Driver’s Licence class D or higher (A, B or C) with a Z endorsement

-- Successful completion of the NFPA 1001 Level 1 & 2 plus NFPA 472 from a recognized post-secondary institution prior to the date of application submission (Have a look at our learning center for training in your area.)
+- Successful completion of the NFPA 1001 Level 1 & 2 plus at minimum NFPA 472 or NFPA 1072 Operations Level from a recognized post-secondary institution with either IFSAC or ProBoard seal prior to the date of application submission

-- Possession of a current and valid minimum level CPR HCP Certificate issued prior to the date of application submission (Have a look at our learning center for training in your area.)
+- Possession of a current and valid minimum level CPR BLS/HCP Certificate or higher (e.g., EMR) issued prior to the date of application submission

-- Possession of a current and valid minimum level Standard First Aid Certificate, issued by a WSIB approved First Aid Trainer prior to the date of application submission (Have a look at our learning center for training in your area.)
+- Possession of a current and valid minimum level Standard First Aid Certificate or higher (e.g., EMR) issued by a WSIB approved First Aid Trainer prior to the date of application submission

 - Must work on a 24 hour shift schedule that involves working weekends and holidays, where you will work an assigned shift averaging 42 hours per week over a four week period